 As a graduate of our honours degree programme in criminology and sociology you will be able to formulate and investigate criminological and sociological questions; summarise and explain empirical evidence and research, including its ethical implications; and assess the methodologies used to address questions in criminology and sociology.
 You will also be able to apply basic research tools and access relevant qualitative and quantitative data.
-Overall, this qualification aims to equip you with the skills to evaluate and discuss criminological and sociological topics with due appreciation to relevant theory and evidence.
+If you choose to do a dissertation you will also have demonstrated the ability to undertake a self-directed research project.
+Overall, this qualification aims to equip you with the skills to evaluate and discuss criminological and sociological topics with due appreciation of relevant theory and evidence.
 It also aims to allow you to comment on the value of criminological work on crime and victimisation, and responses to crime and deviance.
 Similarly, it aims to allow you to comment on the value of sociological work with particular reference to the impact of the digital on social life and inequalities.

 The qualification provides opportunities for you to develop and demonstrate knowledge and understanding, qualities, skills, and other attributes in the following areas:

 Knowledge and understanding

 On completion of this degree you will be able to:

 - show a critical awareness of and describe the key concepts and theoretical approaches in criminology and sociology

 - understand the main methods of sociological and criminological research, including the ethical issues they raise, and assess their appropriate uses

 - analyse and provide an account of the major processes and phenomena that characterise social worlds, including social diversity and divisions; inequalities, power and stratification; the relationship between social action and structure; the processes that bring about social change, conflict and stability; and those that shape individuals, groups, practices, institutions and structures